 My main goal is to allow the designer’s voice to shine through their pattern unhindered by grammatical or formatting errors.
-I have worked with several designers and they all pour their hearts into each new creation.
-I want each and every knitter to fully understand the intent of the designer, to see the original vision as clearly as possible.
+I have worked with several designers, and they all pour their hearts into each new creation.
+I want each knitter to fully understand the designer’s intent and see the original vision as clearly as possible.
 With this in mind, I will always edit patterns in the following ways:

 - Stylistic: Is the pattern’s visual format easy to follow?